Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference

 with the minimization performed after taking the limit.
 Then, the sequence of minimization problems can be viewed as a discretization of the population version of the minimization problem.
-Such a setting can be commonly found in applications of stochastic programming \citep{wets1974stochastic,dupavcova1992epi}, equipped with epi-convergence \citep{dupacova1988asymptotic,king1991epi, rockafellar2009variational}.
-We refer to this method as regularized exponentially tilted empirical likelihood (RETEL) and introduce the corresponding multiplier \({\bm{\lambda}_{RET} = \argmin_{\bm{\lambda} \in \mathbb{R}^p} \{d_n(\bm{\theta}, \bm{\lambda}) + p(\bm{\lambda}) \}}\).
+Such a setting can be commonly found in applications of stochastic programming \citep{wets1974stochastic,dupavcova1992epi}, equipped with epi-convergence \citep{dupacova1988asymptotic,king1991epi,rockafellar2009variational}.
+We refer to the method as regularized exponentially tilted empirical likelihood (RETEL) and define the corresponding multiplier \({\lambda_{RET} = \argmin_{\lambda \in \mathbb{R}^p} \{d_n(\theta, \lambda) + p(\lambda) \}}\).